sbeshir2/Codepath---Prework/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
-Pinterest favorite features:
- - visual discovery of products and ideas
- - search and explore feature to purchase new items Tik Tok favorite feature:
- - video editing with equipped tools
- - audio customization for videos
-Instagram favorite features:
- - share posts and videos
- - connect with friends and sharing messages with each other
+Pinterest favorite features: visual discovery of products and ideas; search and explore feature to purchase new items Tik Tok favorite feature: video editing with equipped tools; audio customization for videos Instagram favorite features: share posts and videos; connect with friends and sharing messages with each other

 Protein Tracker App
  An app idea that I had built, but would like to improve is a protein tracker app.